Cod-e-Codes/test-repo/README.md

 - **Clipboard operations not working**
   - Ensure `xclip` or `xsel` is installed on Linux for `github.com/atotto/clipboard`.
   - Verify the textarea is focused when using `Ctrl+C`, `Ctrl+V`, `Ctrl+X`, or `Ctrl+A`.
-- **Firewall/Port**: Ensure port 9090 is open for remote connections.
+- **Firewall/Port**: Ensure port 8080 is open for remote connections.
+  - Check system firewall settings and corporate network policies
+  - Some environments may block non-standard ports
 - **Admin commands**
   - Ensure `--admin` and `--admin-key` match server settings.